kkzvlad/uaro-docs/docs/Class-Changes.md

 Removed the fixed target from some combo skills.
 Monk skills act on the current target even if the last skill was used on a different enemy.

+09 February 2024
+Skill Restrictions at MVP Locations: To maintain the challenge and integrity of MVP encounters, we've implemented restrictions on certain skills at all MVP locations:
+- Warp Portal
+- Ice Wall is blocked, with the exception of Biolab 3
+- Loki's Veil
+Abracadabra Restriction.
+Can no longer be used in towns.
+Gospel Buffs Reset.
+All gospel buffs will now reset upon relogging.

 04 January 2024<br>
 Bowling Bash Gutterlines Removed
 The Gutterlines in Bowling Bash have been successfully removed.

+20 December 2023
+Soul Destroyer: The range of Soul Destroyer has been corrected to 9 cells.
+Slow Grace Effect: The Slow Grace effect will now cancel upon death.

 30 November 2023<br>